vollmerr/state-template/src/lib/components/A/A.md

 ```

 ### shorthand
-You can use the shorthand `text` prop instead of passing children.
+You can use the shorthand `text` prop instead of passing `children`.

 ```jsx
 <p>This is an <A to={'/testPath'} text={'shorthand anchor'} /></p>